Incontinence urge, Erectile Dysfunction, Back Pain…

 - work

-Why E for E breathing technique works
+Now for Why E for E breathing technique works

 Incontinence, urge, ED, Back-pain are improved, even eliminated by toning your body’s longest nerve first because it helps reset your fight or flight response.

-Our 3 Organs that regulate our fight/flight response are called on so chronically these days that that we don’t even recognize they are on overdrive anymore.
+Our 3 Organs that regulate our fight/flight response are called on so chronically these days that we don’t even recognize they are on overdrive anymore.

 Training the 3 Organs each day will rebalance and ‘tone’ your vagus nerve.

-The Importance of Your Vagus Nerve
+The Importance of Your Vagus Nerve Being Toned

-Toning your Vagus Nerve will improve everything Including:
+Toning your Vagus Nerve will improve everything, including:

 - incontinence (urine leakage),